sapegin/washingcode-book/manuscript/book.md

 inputs.map(value => parseInt(value)); // -> [1, 2, 3]
 ```

-Here in the first example `.map()` calls `parseInt()` with an array index as a radix, which gives a wrong result.
+Here in the first example, `.map()` calls `parseInt()` with an array index as a radix, which gives an incorrect result.
 In the second example, we’re explicitly passing only the value to the `parseInt()`, so it uses the default radix of 10.

 But this may be a bit less readable than the expanded version because we don’t see what exactly we’re passing to a function.
-ECMAScript 6’s arrow functions made callbacks shorter and less cluttered, compared to the old anonymous function syntax:
+ECMAScript 6’s arrow functions made callbacks shorter and less cluttered compared to the old anonymous function syntax:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];